MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsAudioConferencingPolicy.md

 ```

 ## DESCRIPTION
-The CsTeamsAudioConferencingPolicy cmdlet enables administrators to control audio conferencing toll- and toll-free numbers to be displayed in meeting invites created by users within your organization.
+The New-CsTeamsAudioConferencingPolicy cmdlet enables administrators to control audio conferencing toll- and toll-free numbers to be displayed in meeting invites created by users within your organization.
 This cmdlet creates a new Teams audio conferencing policy.
 Custom policies can then be assigned to users using the Grant-CsTeamsAudioConferencingPolicy cmdlet.

 ## EXAMPLES